devops-myway/certified-kubernetes-administrator-Practice/Domain 1 - Core Concepts/sort-by & field selectors.md

 ###### Sort-by
 used to filter by creationTimestamp and metadata objects

+On OS/X like on many systems (BSDs, Solaris, AIX, IRIX...), the functionality of GNU tac is available in tail with the -r option.
+So no need to install GNU tac:

+tail -r the-file
 ```sh
 kubectl get pods -A
 kubectl get pods -A --sort-by={.metadata.creationTimestamp} # in descending order